jasperbobasper/jasperbobasper/README.md

 ### About me:

-I am a software engineering student at 42 Wolfsburg, aspiring front-end or full-stack developer!
+I am a software engineering student at 42 Wolfsburg, aspiring web or app developer!

 - 🔭 I’m currently working on school projects and I always have a personal project on the side
 - 🌱 I’m currently learning HTML/CSS and Java